noflowpls/DownUnder-CTF-2021/README.md

 The Writeups for Down-Under-CTF_2021

-The CTF is one of the best CTF that i ever played.
+This CTF is one of the best CTF that i ever played.

 CTF-Website: https://play.duc.tf/